nunziatodamino/nunziatodamino.github.io/content/Projects/Structure of Matter/The quantization of the electromagnetic field.md

 We now have to plug in this expression in the $H$ integral.

-The explicit calculations are made [[Explicit calculation of the electromagnetic density integral in the second quantization of light|here]].
+The explicit calculations are made [[Projects/Structure of Matter/Explicit calculation of the electromagnetic density integral in the second quantization of light|here]].

 Finally one has the expression: